Breaking Through Online Learning Challenges in the Growing Teaching Landscape

 4. Lack of motivation in students

-Solution: Make learning interactive and engaging by incorporate microlearning techniques and using gamification elements like points, leaderboards, or challenges.
+How to cope - Make learning interactive and engaging by incorporating microlearning techniques and using gamification elements like points, leaderboards, or challenges.

 5. Monotonous study material

-Solution: Incorporate a healthy dose of innovation, creativity, and every engrossing resource you can get your hands on to transform your material into something engaging and exciting.
+How to cope - Incorporate a healthy dose of innovation, creativity, and every engrossing resource you can get your hands on to transform your material into something engaging and exciting.
 Try and come up with ways in which students can make use of what they learn in their daily lives.
-Handing some control over to your students and encouraging them to get involved in creating their own content can also produce valuable results.
+Giving your students some control and encouraging them to get involved in creating their own content can also produce valuable results.
 Look for platforms that allow you to integrate multimedia content like videos, podcasts, images, and even student-generated content to keep your lessons fresh and engaging.

 a teacher guiding her student through a clay activity in an online class